mapmeld/postgis-zimbabwe/step-2/README.md

 Install ogr2ogr by installing GDAL.

-IF YOU ARE SETTIG UP DATABASE AND READ-ONLY USER FOR THE FIRST TIME:
+IF YOU ARE SETTING UP DATABASE AND READ-ONLY USER FOR THE FIRST TIME:

 ```
 mkdir ~/Documents/pyzimmer # data can be stored in any new directory, just be consistent